profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 but it’s just that we can’t quite locate it.
 In this verse the Buddha gives us an image of hidden treasure waiting to be found.
 We won’t find it outside ourselves; it is to be found in our own hearts.
-We don’t recognise this treasure because we have already too much: too much grasping, too much resisting.
-It is a profound blessing to meet someone wise with discernment, ripe with compassion who is willing to guide us to freedom from the habits that obstruct us.
-They might lead us through treacherous swamps of doubt or over threatening mountains of desire but only blessings can arise if we honour their example and follow the journey to the end.
+We don’t recognise this treasure because we already have too much: too much grasping, too much resisting.
+It is a profound blessing to meet someone wise with discernment, ripe with compassion, who is willing to guide us to freedom from the habits that obstruct us.
+They might lead us through treacherous swamps of doubt or over threatening mountains of desire, but only blessings can arise if we honour their example and follow the journey to the end.
 {:.dhp-reflection}